THE STUDIO PROJECT

-The National Museum of Wildlife Art and the Art Association are collaborating to present Teton County teens the opportunity to participate in a free annual art enrichment program.
-This museum high school program offers local high school students the opportunity to explore materials and processes not readily available in their classrooms.
-Students will be exposed to working artists and designers who teach a wide variety of artistic skills and help students develop a professional art portfolio.
-The program will culminate in a student exhibition.
-For 2017, the program will run from February 6 through May 15, on Mondays from 6 – 9 p.m.
+The National Museum of Wildlife Art and The Art Association of Jackson Hole collaborate to present Teton County teens with the opportunity to participate in a free annual art enrichment program.
+We offer local students the opportunity to explore materials and processes not readily available in their classrooms.
+Students will be exposed to working artists and designers who teach a wide variety of artistic skills and help students grow a professional art portfolio.
+The program culminates in a student exhibition.
+For 2018, the program will run from February 5 through May 21, on Mondays from 6 – 9 p.m.

 Studio Art Hour in the Museum

-This museum high school studio class is designed for art classes who want to sketch from the masters.
+This Museum high school studio class is designed for art classes who want to sketch from the masters.
 The Museum provides drawing boards, pencils, colored pencils, and watercolor paints.
-Classes should bring their own paper.
 Students may sketch from paintings or sculptures in the galleries and then return to our classroom to add color with paint.
-As another alternative, small bronze sculptures can be set up on the tables in the classroom for sketching.
 These sessions may be scheduled over several weeks if desired.

 Blacktail Contemporary Art Tours

-Students view the new works under consideration for acquisition at the Blacktail Gala Collection events.
-Museum Curators discuss unconventional artist materials and processes.
-Tour dares for 2017 are Monday, February 13 through Friday, February 17.
+Students view new works under consideration for acquisition at the Blacktail Gala Collection events.
+Museum curators discuss unconventional artist materials and processes.
+Tour dates for 2018 are Monday, February 26 through Friday, March 2.
 Please schedule in advance.

 Styles of Wildlife Art